rapkosi/digisoc/talk.md

 The chemistry of the oceans is changing.
 They absorb greenhouse gases and the result is acidification and warming.
 This causes unprecedented damage to fish and corals.
 Over 50% of the world's coral reefs have died in the last 30 years and up to 90% may die within the next century.
 A world without corals not only means we will have a less diverse ocean, but it will be also an economic disaster for many people especially in developing countries.
 Fishery and tourism will have direct impact of this, but also coastal protection especially in areas frequently impacted by hurricanes and tropical storms.
 The great biodiversity of coral reefs serves as an important source for new medical therapeutics, so losing them is not just a lose of biodiversity and species but also a lose of an possible opportunities.

 Here again is mainly monitoring the main usage of AI.
 We can automate overfishing control and catch thresholds.
-But also with insights for fisherman.
+But also give insights for fisherman.
 AI can detect and alarm illegal fishing activities and optimize patrol schedules.

 Further to fight and prevent further ocean pollution, with marine litter prediction by analyzing and simulating ocean currents, or by AI driven robotic fish to actively fight pollution such as plastic.

 AI could also help in form of autonomous vehicles which map and monitor the oceans, to better understand how the whole system works together.
 This will help us to better protect habitats and conserve what is not lost yet.
-We can protect species predict there routes.
-For example by analyzing moving patterns of whales and other big marine wildlife to help giving them save passages be rerouting container ships and decrease unnecessary contact.
+We can protect species and predict there routes.
+For example by analyzing moving patterns of whales and other big marine wildlife to help giving them save passages by rerouting container ships and decrease unnecessary contact.

 All this points need real-time monitoring which will be made easier with the help of AI driven systems.
 Monitoring the pH values of the water and the ocean temperature, monitor ocean currents and coral reef ecosystems.

 ## Slide 10 -- Water security

 By 2030, we may fall 40% short of the amount of fresh water needed to support the global economy as pollution and climate change affect the global water cycle.
 The main problem of water usage is, that we tend to forget where fresh water is used.
 If we think about it mostly the the first things that pop up are toilet, shower, cloths and dishes washing, drinking and food production.
 But by a study in the US they found out that 12% alone of the water usage in households in 2016 was from leaks in the pipes.
-An other thing is the industry.
+Another thing is the industry.
 Here again the first thing that comes to mind is farming.
 It is indeed a huge consumer in the US in 2010 it was around 36%, but by far not the largest consumer.
 The largest consumer is thermoelectric power with around 45%, those are power plants such as nuclear, coal or oil.

 AI can help in monitoring again.
 By monitoring the water supply we are able to better manage it.
 It will be possible to simulate the supply and get a faster understanding of changes in water quality and can step in with self-adaptive water filtration, which costs a lot and can thus lower the cost of fresh water.